 While the FDA has not ordered a recall of Actos – or for the product to be removed from the market in the United States – it has stated that after a review of data obtained from a five-year analysis, there has been no overall risk of bladder cancer in users taking pioglitazone however, there is an increased risk in users that have had long term exposure.

 Consequently, the FDA has informed the public that there maybe an associated risk of bladder cancer in those that have been exposed to Actos for more than one year and added information about the potential risks as a warning on the label for medicines that contain pioglitazone.

 IMPORTANT: Never stop taking any medication without first consulting your doctor.
 Actos®, Actoplus Met®, Actoplus Met XR®, and Duetact® are registered trademarks of Takeda Pharmaceutical Company Limited and are used here only for the purpose of identifying the products in question.
 This law firm is not associated with, sponsored by, or affiliated with the U.S. Food and Drug Administration or Takeda Pharmaceutical Company Limited.

 If you have been prescribed and taken Actos for Type 2 Diabetes treatment, you may be eligible for compensation.
 However, every case is different and we encourage you to reach out to the legal team at Schmidt Kramer for further information.

 We offer a free case evaluation to help determine if we believe you have a case and if so, there are no upfront fees if we take on your case.

 Get the Help You Deserve

 When you’ve been seriously injured, you have questions—turn to Schmidt Kramer and speak with a lawyer today.
-Our Pennsylvania antidepressant birth defects attorneys will walk you through the legal process and get you back on your feet.
-Call (888) 476-0807 or fill out a free online consultation form—it's yet another way to Talk to a Lawyer.
+Our attorneys are ready to help review the details of your claim today and can guide you through the legal process if you have a case.